flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_03/instructions.md

 )
 ```

-This is pretty close to what our `ListTile` generated for us.
+This is pretty close to what the `ListTile` generated.
 Add some
-`Padding` to neaten up as you like and put an `Expanded` widget around
+`Padding` to neaten the UI, and put an `Expanded` widget around
-the `Column` to handle any overflow of our forecast description.
+the `Column` to handle any overflow from the forecast description.

 ```dart
 Expanded(